jj230/jj230/splunk.md

 ## ADD DATA

-The application is configured to collected weblogs into the splunk4rookies app I just created.
+The application is configured to collect weblogs into the splunk4rookies app I just created.

 <figure><img src=".gitbook/assets/Screenshot 2024-01-11 at 9.57.32 AM.jpg" alt=""><figcaption></figcaption></figure>